-View additional videos to learn about the ways that incentives affect economics, how the slippery slope leads to degradation, why “framing” matters, and the hallmarks of fair and equal representation.
-Additional videos introduce behavioral biases that impact ethical decision-making, such as the tendency to switch values based on our role and the importance of loss aversion in making moral choices.
+The “Additional Videos” describe the way incentives affect economics, how the slippery slope leads to moral degradation, why “framing” matters to sustainability and CSR, and the hallmarks of fair and equal representation.
+Other videos introduce behavioral ethics biases that impact ethical decision-making, such as the tendency to switch values based on our role, and the importance of loss aversion in making moral choices.

 Show a video in class, assign a video to watch outside of class, or embed a video in an online learning module such as Canvas.
 Then, prompt conversation in class to encourage peer-to-peer learning.
 Ask students to answer the video’s “Discussion Questions,” and to reflect on the ideas and issues raised by the students in the video.
 How do their experiences align?
 How do they differ?
 The videos also make good writing prompts.
 Ask students to watch a video and apply the ethics concept to course content.

 Case studies are an effective way to introduce ethics topics, too, and for students to learn how to spot ethical issues.
 Read the recommended case studies to start class discussion on issues related to economic and environmental sustainability and social equity.
 The selected cases cover these topics across a wide range of disciplines and examine sustainability and CSR in terms of fair business practices, environmental policies, advertising, consumer goods, equal representation, and freedom of speech.

 Ask students to answer the case study “Discussion Questions.”
 Then, ask students to reason through the ethical dimensions presented, and to sketch the ethical decision-making process outlined by the case.
 Then, challenge students to develop strategies to avoid these ethical pitfalls.
 Suggest students watch the case study’s “Related Videos” and “Related Terms” to further their understanding.